May 9, 2023

 Today I am releasing ActivityPub.Academy, a fully functioning Mastodon instance that helps you to understand ActivityPub!

-The Mastodon mascot wearing a univerisity gown
+The Mastodon mascot wearing a university gown

 Ever since I joined Mastodon, I was interested in how it works behind the scenes.
 How does a distributed (or federated) social network work?
 How do the different instances communicate with each other, and how is the data represented?
 I quickly arrived at the ActivityPub spec, which in theory should contain answers to all of my questions.
 But unfortunately, the spec is very generic, which makes it hard to read.
 There is even an often mentioned blog post that tries to teach you how to read the spec to make sense of it, and that is certainly useful.
 But the spec still remains fairly abstract.